 • epidermal, that is, arising in the surface layer of the skin - the epidermis;

-• intradermal - formed in the dermis itself, in the depths of the skin;
+• intradermal - formed in the dermis itself, deep in the skin;

-• boundary - between the epidermis and dermis.
+• border - between the epidermis and dermis.

 Each of these moles is a cluster of melanocytes, that is, pigment-containing cells.

-They may not pose a danger, but may have signs and prerequisites for rebirth.
+They may not pose a danger, but may have signs and prerequisites for degeneration.

-According to the internal structure, nevi can be vascular and non-vascular.
+By internal structure nevi can be vascular or non-vascular.

-• Vascular are usually single and have a red, brown, bluish-brown color.
+• Vascular ones are usually single and have a red, brown, bluish-brown color.

 • There are several non-vascular moles at once.

-When a lot of nevi are concentrated in one place, then the person begins to show anxiety.
-He is interested in the question, if there are many moles, is it good or bad?
-Doctors have only one answer to it: the main thing is that they are safe.
+When many nevi are concentrated in one place, a person begins to show anxiety.
+He is interested in the question: is it good or bad if there are many moles?
+Doctors have only one answer to this: the main thing is that they are safe.

 • flat surface;